Employment Opportunities, Camp Staff, Hiring, Summer jobs, Mountain work

 Our ideal candidates.
 Qualities we look for in our staff include positive attitude, enthusiasm, good judgment and reliability.
 Flexibility and adaptability to changing priorities area are necessary, as well as heart-felt interest in children.
 Children benefit from adults with warm, caring personalities and good listening skills.
 Staff members must be personable, highly energetic, safety-minded, honest, sincere and willing to work hard for rewards beyond financial gain.
 Staff must stay physically and mentally active and alert.
 We embrace the Native American philosophy of respect for self, others, nature and stewardship of the Earth.
 Everyone helps with daily support crews, set-up and clean-up, general maintenance, construction, and other work projects.

 It’s a commitment.
 Our staff is instrumental in creating and implementing every aspect of Ranch programs, activities, construction projects, food service, hospitality, facility use, and maintenance.
 We are looking for a few high-spirited, multi-talented and skilled people to join our team and help with all aspects of the overall operations of The Ranch.
 Our clientele expect confident personal presentation and a neat and clean appearance.
 Be ready to commit to making the Ranch successful in providing a rewarding mountain experience for yourself and others.

 Details and Benefits.
 We work 6 days and 4-5 evenings each week.
 Starting

 salary for most new staff members is $225 per week plus room and board.
 New

 wranglers earn $230 per week.
 The starting salary for the Head Chef/Kitchen

 Manager may be negotiable.
 In addition to salary and room

-and board, staff members receive laundry service, leadership training, and influential
+and board, staff members receive laundry service, leadership training, on-the-job worker's compensation insurance, and influential

 future personnel references.
 Working with us is an opportunity to make life-long friends and